 Onto some of the benefits work-from-home entrepreneurs experience:

 - shorter supermarket lines (you can go anytime during the day.
 Mornings to afternoons are light as a feather, and customer service tends to be brighter since there’s less of a rush.)

 - frequent fresh air moments – Whether that looks like watering plants outside (using a can: there’s a water usage restriction on right now in Bim btw), taking a walk or jog around the neighbourhood, hanging out the clothes on the line (if you do your laundry that way), breezing on the balcony with a hot drink or smoothie – whatever ‘floats your boat.’

 - shorter bank lines (If you’re into online banking like I’m fast becoming a fan of, that’s a big time-saver, but there may still be a few times when a bank visit may be necessary.)
-Thankfully, my bank has short lines and good service but I’ve noticed (and experienced) some winding congalines of frustrated and antsy people inching up to exhausted tellers and that rarely ever happens when (or if) you happen to go to the bank just after typical ‘work hours’ when most people are at their desk waiting to go to the bank at lunch.
+Thankfully, my bank has short lines and good service but I’ve noticed (and experienced) some winding congalines of frustrated and antsy people inching up to exhausted tellers and that rarely ever happens when (or if) you happen to go to the bank just after typical ‘work hours’ start, when most people are at their desk waiting to go to the bank at lunch.